wcjohnson/redux-components/docs/API/Components.md

 ## Component Classes

 As in React, components are built up from the JavaScript object model.
 One creates a component class by passing a specification object to  [createClass](createClass.md).
-To instantiate an instance of the class, which can then be mounted to a Redux state tree, use [createComponent](createComponent.md):
+To instantiate an instance of the class, which can then be mounted to a Redux state tree, use [createComponent](createComponent.md), which is the analogue of React's `createElement`:
 ```coffeescript
 componentInstance = createComponent(ComponentClass)
 ```

-> * createClass returns a JavaScript constructor function, so it is acceptable to call `new Class()` to create a new instance.
-This is what createComponent does internally.
-The constructor function built by createClass will automatically create instances if not called with new, so `Class()` will work as well as `new Class()`.
+> * `createClass` returns a JavaScript constructor function, so it is acceptable to call `new Class()` to create a new instance.
+This is what `createComponent` does internally.
+The constructor function built by `createClass` will automatically create instances if not called with `new`, so `Class()` will work as well as `new Class()`.

-> * `createComponent` has some magic syntax to help with speeding along common use cases.
+> * `createComponent` has some magic syntax for common use cases.
 See the [createComponent docs](createComponent.md).

 ## Component Instances